AAAmer91/apple_price_fetcher/README.md

 `python ApplePriceFetche.py`

-Replace `ApplePriceFetche.py` with the actual name of the Python file.

 **Note**: The script has a built-in delay (`time.sleep(2)`) between requests to avoid rate limiting.

 ## Output File Structure